-I am a Webb Fellow and am scheduled to present at a dedicated session at the annual meeting.
+I am a Webb Fellow and am expected to present an oral paper at the annual meeting.
 Do I need to submit an abstract through the abstract submission process?

 Yes.
-For your presentation to be included in the program scheduling that occurs in June, your presentation must be included in the general call for abstracts.
+For your oral paper presentation to be included in the program scheduling that occurs in June, your presentation must be included in the general call for abstracts.
 It is important to precede your presentation title with "WEBB FELLOW:" to distinguish it from regular submissions.
+Make sure you select the live (in-person) oral paper presentation submission type for your abstract.